thomasdouilly/GeoguessrBot/README.md

 - Enable Developer mode.
 - Click on *Load unpacked* and select the GeoguessrBot folder.
 - Pin the GeoguessrBot extension in the jigsaw icon in the top right corner of your window.
-- Open a new shell page.
+- Open a new shell window.

 ```
 cd C:\your_path_to_GeoguessrBot_folder